Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

   and around the Grandview/John Creek alluvial fans.
 Testing this prediction would require a high frequency groundwater level record in this area of at least a couple of years in length.
 The exact location of such a bore would need more detailed consideration.
-- **A high frequency groundwater record near the exit of the Maungawera Valley:**  The Maungawera Valley is has a relative paucity of data which makes predictions regarding the sustainable use of groundwater uncertain.
-A high frequency monitoring bore near the exit of the valley (e.g. up valley of the Maungawera Valley Road and Lake Hawea Albert Town Road intersection) would act as an integrater for the up valley groundwater system and would provide significantly more information about the local groundwater system.
+- **A high frequency groundwater record near the exit of the Maungawera Valley:**  The Maungawera Valley has a relative paucity of data which makes predictions regarding the sustainable use of groundwater uncertain.
+A high frequency monitoring bore near the exit of the valley (e.g. up valley of the Maungawera Valley Road and Lake Hawea Albert Town Road intersection) would act as an integrator for the up valley groundwater system and would provide significantly more information about the local groundwater system.
 The exact location of such a bore would need more detailed consideration.
 - **A high frequency bore near the Hawea domain and/or Butterfield Road**: Water from Lake Hawea can flow either toward Hawea Flat township or it can flow back towards the Hawea River.
-Understanding the piezometic surface in the aforementioned area would help constrain that flow.
+Understanding the piezometric surface in the aforementioned area would help constrain that flow.
 The exact location of such a bore would need more detailed consideration.
 - **A detailed investigation of moraine structure**: As mentioned multiple times within this repository, the moraine structure is not well constrained by the data.
 A detailed investigation of the moraine structure would help constrain